-Elizabeth Bayley Seton was the first native born American to be canonized by the Catholic Church.
+Elizabeth Ann Bayley Seton was the first native born American to be canonized by the Catholic Church.
 Born two years before the American Revolution, Elizabeth grew up in the upper class of New York society.
 She was a prolific reader, and read everything from the Bible ... continue readingMore Female Saints

 Saint Michael the Archangel isn't a saint, but rather he is an angel, and the leader of all angels and of the army of God.
 This is what the title "Archangel" means, that he is above all the others in rank.
 St. Michael has four main responsibilities or offices, as we ... continue reading

 Founder of the Franciscan Order, born at Assisi in Umbria, in 1181.
 In 1182, Pietro Bernardone returned from a trip to France to find out his wife had given birth to a son.
 Far from being excited or apologetic because he'd been gone, Pietro was furious because she'd ... continue reading